lyteword/chspurgeon-tod/volume-3/psalm-67.md

 (c) Of comfort.

-2\.The knowledge of that way.
+2\.
+The knowledge of that way.

 (a) By outward means.

 (b) By inward teaching.

-3\.The effect of that knowledge.
+3\.
+The effect of that knowledge.
 Salvation among all nations.

 **Verse 2.** What is the true health of men?

 **Verse 3.** Viewed,

-1\.As the desire of every renewed heart.
+1\.
+As the desire of every renewed heart.

-2\.As a prayer.
+2\.
+As a prayer.

-3\.As a prophecy.
+3\.
+As a prophecy.

 **Verse 4.**

-1\.The reign of God in the world: it is not left to itself.
+1\.
+The reign of God in the world: it is not left to itself.

-2\.The joy of the world on that account: *Let the* nations, etc.
+2\.
+The joy of the world on that account: *Let the* nations, etc.

-3\.The reason of that joy: *He will judge righteously.*
+3\.
+The reason of that joy: *He will judge righteously.*

 (a) As faithful to his law.